PunchThrough/bean-docs/src/everything-else/how-gap-and-gatt-work.md

 __Connecting__: These roles must explicitly connect and handshake to transfer data.
 These roles are more commonly used than the broadcasting roles.

 * __Peripheral:__ A device that advertises its presence so central devices can establish a connection.
-After connecting, peripherals no longer broadcast data to other central devices and stay connected to the device that accepted connectection request.
+After connecting, peripherals no longer broadcast data to other central devices and stay connected to the device that accepted connection request.
   * Peripherals are low-power because they only have to send beacons periodically.
 Central devices are responsible for starting communication with peripherals.
   * Bean is an example of a BLE peripheral.
-* __Central:__ A device that initiates a connection with a peripheral device by first listenting to the advertising packets.
+* __Central:__ A device that initiates a connection with a peripheral device by first listening to the advertising packets.
 A central device can connect to many other peripheral devices.
   * When the central device wants to connect, it sends a request connection data packet to the peripheral device.
 If the peripheral device accepts the request from the central device, a connection is established.
   * Your computer is an example of a BLE Central device when it connects to Bean.